Illawarra Environmental Education Centre logo

 Giant Parachute

 The entire group must work as one to allow the giant parachute to beat like a heart.
-Once synchronized, students will be led in a variety of games which require complete coordination from every team member to realise their full potential.
+Once synchronised, students will be led in a variety of games which require complete coordination from every team member to realise their full potential.

 Survival Challenges